 1. First, determine the current dividend income

-This will be your total yearly dividend yield from investments.
+This will be your total annual dividend income from your investments.

 2. Next, determine the yearly growth rate of the investment